Symbian9/qmapshack-doc-wiki/DocFaqData.md

 ## How to find database to which a project belongs?

 Move the mouse pointer on the project name in the workspace.
 An information box pops-up.
-The filename shown ist the name of the database to which the project belongs.
+The filename shown is the name of the database to which the project belongs.
 If no filename is shown then the project doesn't belong to any database.